Kubectl Plugin

 Launching psql

-The kubectl cnpg psql command starts a new PostgreSQL interactive front-end process (psql) connected to an existing Postgres cluster, as if you were running it from the actual pod.
+The kubectl cnpg psql CLUSTER command starts a new PostgreSQL interactive front-end process (psql) connected to an existing Postgres cluster, as if you were running it from the actual pod.
 This means that you will be using the postgres user.

 Important